ebolblga/C01012/README.md

 | `11`    | `N`           |          |
 | `12`    | `R`           |          |

 If you want to expand this table to other alphabets, contributions are welcome!
 Just add them to `/app/constants/colorMapping.ts`.
+You can add more word lists there too.

 ## Word sources
 - A text file containing 479k English words: [english-words](https://github.com/dwyl/english-words)